CharcoalStyles/policeTest/README.md

 ```

 The generated JSON file can then be moved into the `/data` directory, overwriting the existing JSON file.

+You must then redeploy the project to push them newly generated JSON files into production.

 _Note: Import scripts do not run any validation against the csv columns or cells so you must manually check the data after performing an import._